Cedric E. Wingfield v. State

 INTRODUCTION

 Appellant Cedric Earl Wingfield appeals from his conviction by a jury for possession with intent to deliver four to 200 grams of cocaine.
-After pleading true to an enhancement and a habitual offender notice, the trial court assessed punishment at thirty years' confinement.
-Appellant raises four points on appeal: (1)-(2) the evidence is legally and factually insufficient to support a finding of "possession" of the contraband or a finding of "intent to deliver"; (3) the trial court erred in refusing to instruct the jury on the lesser included offense of possession of a controlled substance; and (4) the trial court erred in refusing to suppress the cocaine because it was obtained by means of an illegal arrest or detention.
+After pleading true to an enhancement and a habitual offender notice, the trial court assessed punishment at thirty years’ confinement.
+Appellant raises four points on appeal: (1)-(2) the evidence is legally and factually insufficient to support a finding of “possession” of the contraband or a finding of “intent to deliver”; (3) the trial court erred in refusing to instruct the jury on the lesser-included offense of possession of a controlled substance; and (4) the trial court erred in refusing to suppress the cocaine because it was obtained by means of an illegal arrest or detention.
 We reverse and remand.

 FACTUAL AND PROCEDURAL BACKGROUND

 Around 11:40 a.m. on July 21, 2000, Euless police officers noticed Appellant driving a vehicle with an expired registration sticker.
-The police pulled Appellant over to conduct a traffic stop.
-When the officers spoke with Appellant, they discovered that he was driving without a driver's license and proof of insurance.
+The police pulled over Appellant’s vehicle to conduct a traffic stop.
+When the officers spoke with Appellant, they discovered that he was driving without a driver’s license and proof of insurance.
 Officer David Chaney asked Appellant if he had anything illegal in the car, and Appellant responded that he did not and that the officers could check for themselves.

 Officer Chaney asked Appellant to step to the rear of his vehicle, and after Appellant complied, Officer Jermaine Montgomery searched the car for three to five minutes and found nothing illegal.
 While standing with Appellant, Officer Chaney noticed a “large bulge“ in Appellant’s left front pants’ pocket, which the officer thought might be a small caliber weapon.
 The officer decided to conduct a pat-down search of Appellant and directed him to face the car with his legs spread and his hands on top of his head.